Maradona suffered from liver, kidney, heart disorders: report

 Maradona's heart was twice the normal weight.

-He had undergone an operation for a bleed on the brain on November 3, just five days after his 60th birthday where he briefly attended a party in his honor at the club he was coaching, Gimnasia y Esgrima, although he appeared to be in poor health.
+He had undergone an operation for a bleed on the brain on November 3, just five days after his 60th birthday, when he briefly attended a party in his honour at the club he was coaching, Gimnasia y Esgrima, although he appeared to be in poor health.

 Maradona was widely regarded as one of the greatest footballers of all time.